beautiful handcrafted

 11. Regarding cherry, this wood darkens naturally over a few months after the furniture has been finished.
 This is an expected quality of cherry and it brings out the richness in the wood.
 Light and particularly sunlight can accelerate this change.
 It is particularly important that objects on the furniture surface be moved often in the first few months in order to maintain an even darkening of the wood.

-Where to see the Furniture
+Where to Buy

 Examples of my work are viewable at multiple local Maine locations.